Ironnoob73/Create-FantasizingAgain/README.md

   ![Transporter](/src/unused/transporter.png)
 - **Crate**: A container that can be combined along three axes and has adjustable capacity!
 Also features several other practical functions...
 (Formerly an Adjustable Crate)
   ![Crate](/src/unused/crate.png)
-- Chocolate can now be drawn infinitely!
 - **Chromatic Compound**!
 Maybe useless, or maybe too powerful?

+**Other changes**:
+- Chocolate can now be drawn infinitely!
+- Powder Snow can be stored in tanks like fluid.